golang/dep/README.md

 ## Usage

-There is one main subcommand you will use: `dep ensure`. `ensure` synchronizes your dependencies in `vendor/` to make sure they match what's in your `import`s and `Gopkg.toml`. `dep ensure` is safe to run early and often.
+There is one main subcommand you will use: `dep ensure`. `ensure` first makes sure `Gopkg.lock` is consistent with your `import`s and `Gopkg.toml`.
+If any changes are detected, it then populates `vendor/` with exactly what's described in `Gopkg.lock`.

+`dep ensure` is safe to run early and often.
 See the help text for more detailed usage instructions.

 ```sh
 $ dep help ensure